KhronosGroup/glTF/specification/2.0/README.md

 ## Versioning

 Any updates made to glTF in a minor version will be backwards and forwards compatible.
-Backwards compatibility will ensure that any loader that supports loading a glTF 2.x file will also be able to load a glTF 2.0 file.
-Forwards compatibility will allow a loader that only supports glTF 2.0 to load glTF 2.x files while gracefully ignoring any new features it does not understand.
+Backwards compatibility will ensure that any client implementation that supports loading a glTF 2.x file will also be able to load a glTF 2.0 file.
+Forwards compatibility will allow a client implementation that only supports glTF 2.0 to load glTF 2.x files while gracefully ignoring any new features it does not understand.

 A minor version update can introduce new features but will not change any previously existing behavior.
 Existing functionality could be deprecated in a minor version update, but it will not be removed.